 Cybathlon BCI race outcomes

+The BCI race discipline of the Cybathlon has provided an ideal opportunity and a unique testbed for the present study on mutual learning.
+Eleven international BCI teams participated at the event.
+Each pilot had to mentally control his own avatar in a virtual race game by forwarding three different commands (Fig 1A).
+The race completion time was the criterion for winning the game.
+The competition consisted of two phases: Qualifiers and Finals.
+The four pilots who marked the best completion times in the ensemble of Qualifiers advanced to Final A, the second-best group of four pilots proceeded to Final B and the remaining competitors were eliminated for the rest of the tournament.
+The first three pilots in Final A received the gold, silver and bronze medal, respectively.
+The official results of the Cybathlon BCI discipline are reported in Table 1.
+In order to appreciate the race completion time of the BCI pilots, perfect control would make the avatar finish in 54 s, continuous wrong commands would result in 240 s, and a system not delivering any command would yield 162 s.

-The Brain Tweakers team dominated the BCI race discipline of Cybathlon.
-After winning the rehearsal event (albeit with an able-bodied pilot on that occasion), our team managed to place both pilots in the final and win the gold medal of the actual competition against ten competitors (Table 1).
-Given a standard racing track with lower bound (perfect ternary control), upper bound (continuously flawed input) and no-response race completion time of 54 s, 240 s and 162 s, respectively, P1 qualified with 90.1 s, a performance that set the competition record, almost 32 s faster than the second-best time belonging to our second pilot P2 (122.5 s).
-In the final, the third-best competition record (125.3 s) was made by P2 to capture the gold medal.
-The closest records belonging to the pilots of competing teams were 132, 135, 136 and 146 s.
-The ensemble of our competitors’ performances averaged 155.5±18.0 s (N=15) and including the Brain Tweakers performances the total average has been 150.6±25.3 s (N=19).
-Isolating the best race of each competing pilot, the average performance further reduces to 146.0±29.4 s (N=11), while 140.8±29.9 s (N=8) was the average of races belonging to medal winning teams.
+P1 qualified with 90.1 s, a performance that set the competition record, almost 32 s ahead of the second-best time belonging to our second pilot P2 (122.5 s).
+In the final, the third-best competition time (125.3 s) was made by P2 to win the gold medal.
+The closest times belonging to the pilots of other competing teams throughout the tournament were 132, 135, 136 and 146 s.
 P1 experienced a momentary loss of BCI control and had to compromise with the 4th place in the final (189.8 s).

 Table 1.
 Cybathlon BCI race results.
+The table presents the race completion times of all competing pilots in the Qualifiers and in Final A and B races of the Cybathlon BCI race, and the pilots’ final ranking.